microsoft/fhir-starter/README.md

 ---

 ## Deployment
-Go to the [scripts](./scripts) directory for detailed intstructions on getting started.
+For instructions on getting started with the deployment, please go to the [scripts](./scripts) directory.
 To deploy resources in Azure, you must have an active Azure Subscription.
 Read [here](https://azure.microsoft.com/en-us/free/) about obtaining an Azure Subscription.

 __Next Steps__ Complete Setup steps detailed **[here](./scripts)**.